kamilazdybal/multipy/docs/index.rst

 - ``[11]`` M. A. Hansen, J. C. Sutherland - *On the consistency of state vectors and Jacobian matrices*, Combustion and Flame 193 (2018) 257-271
 - ``[12]`` J. C. Sutherland, P. J. Smith, J. H. Chen - *Quantification of differential diffusion in nonpremixed systems*, Combustion Theory and Modelling 9(2) (2005) 365-383
 - ``[13]`` G. Sanderson - `The diffusion equation <https://youtu.be/a3V0BJLIo_c>`_

-All of the above are also great references to support your learning and broaden your knowledge!

 --------------------------------------------------------------------------------